BreydenSummers/CAI-5010-Tech-Demo/README.md

 - 🧠 **ML-Based Image Feature Extractor**: A machine learning pipeline that extracts structured data from images.
 - 📊 **Data Analyzer**: A downstream processor that performs analysis on extracted features — including potential LLM integration.
-- 🧵 **Controller Script**: Orchestrates the entire end-to-end process from raw image to analytical output.
+- 🧵 **Controller Script**: Orchestrates the entire end-to-end process from raw image to analytical output. (web interface?)

 ---